CloudCannon/base-jekyll-template/_posts/2018-10-31-unlocking-kanji.md

 ### **Meaning:**

 The second tab is "Meaning."
-It will show you the accepted meanings of a kanji along with a mnemonic.
+It will show you the accepted meaning(s) of a kanji along with a mnemonic.

 ![Kanji Lesson meaning tab](/images/kanji-lesson-meaning.jpg)

-In the "Meaning Mnemonic" section, will be a mnemonic.
+In the "Meaning Mnemonic" section will be a mnemonic.
 This mnemonic is based off the radicals that make up this kanji.
-Read the mnemonic carefully and attempt to imagine yourself in this situation as it will make it more memorable.
+Read the mnemonic carefully and attempt to imagine it vividly as it will help you to remember it for longer.

 The "hint" is there to give you tips on better ways to utilize the mnemonic above.
 If you'd like, add some notes for yourself (a new mnemonic, or something else) to help you to remember it.